 Surlingham.org is the community web site for the village of Surlingham, Norfolk.
 Whilst it is a source of information for both visitors and residents, it was primarily developed to help community groups publicise their news and events in an easy and effective way.
 In addition, a village calendar endeavours to keep track of all events which are going to take place – so do let us know about them, as they are planned to avoid clashes.

-Surlingham.org has been deliberately set up so that organisations and groups can post items onto the site themselves and not have to rely on a single site administrator.
-These news items are emailed directly to those who have registered to ‘follow’ the site and are also visible to those who just ‘visit’.
+Surlingham.org has been deliberately set up so that organisations and groups can place news items, ‘posts’, onto the site themselves and not have to rely on a site administrator.
+All posts are emailed immediately to those who have registered to ‘follow’ the site and are also visible to those who just ‘visit’.
 In this way reminders and updates of upcoming events can easily be sent out.
 The site receives an average of over 1600 unique visitors a month and has more than 320 ‘followers’.
 Unlike social media, we don’t carry personal posts which restricts notifications to those of interest to the whole community.

 How can I receive news and events via email?